Zoe Ko

 University of California, Berkeley SETI Research Center

-Research Intern | Advisor: Howard Isaacson | June 2021 – January 2023- Developed and implemented a laser detection algorithm to search for potential technosignatures in optical stellar spectra.
+Research Intern | Advisor: Howard Isaacson | June 2021 – January 2023- Developed a laser detection algorithm to search for potential technosignatures in optical stellar spectra and applied algorithm to over 1,000 spectra of nearby stars to set detection limits.

 -